Social Media

 Oars at the ready!
 Here’s everything you need to know about kayaking in Singapore with kids.
 From kayak rental to canoeing spots, kayak tours and more

 Ever tried kayaking in Singapore?
 Kayaking is such a fun scenic activity to do with your kids.
 Most kayaking places in Singapore do not require prior experience.
 Just rent a kayak, hop in and row!
-Some spots offering kayaking in Singapore have experienced guides, and kayak tours or at the very least a short kayaking introductory and safety talk before you get started!
-The minimum age for kayaking in Singapore is usually 7 years old but we have stated each kayaking spot’s requirements where possible.
-Rent a single kayak or double kayak with your kid and enjoy Singapore’s amazing scenery as you paddle around the beautiful rivers and lakes.
+Some spots have experienced guides, and kayak tours or at the very least a short introductory and safety talk before you get started!
+The minimum age for kayaking in Singapore is usually 7 years old, but we have stated each business’s requirements where possible.
+Enjoy Singapore’s amazing scenery as you paddle around the beautiful rivers and lakes.
 Here’s the lowdown on kayak rentals, tours, and kayaking classes in Singapore.

 kayaking in singapore singapore sports hub

-Rent a canoe at the Water Sports Centre at Singapore Sports Hub and enjoy kayaking at Kallang, where you can snap some shots kayaking past the National Stadium.
+Rent a canoe at the The Kallang (formerly known as the Singapore Sports Hub) and snap some shots kayaking past the National Stadium.
 Ambitious kayakers can even paddle to Marina Bay!
-Seasoned paddlers can opt for closed deck kayaks or outrigger canoes.
+Seasoned paddlers can opt for closed-deck kayaks or outrigger canoes.
 Kids must be at least 7 years old to kayak, and those from 7 to 12 years old must be accompanied by an adult.

 kayaking in singapore PAssion Wave